Lead the next generation of audio engineers

 The MEng is a fully accredited engineering course which combines professional electronics with audio and music technology.

-Our MEng course will consolidate your knowledge of fundamental principles and introduce you to more advanced concepts.
+This course will consolidate your knowledge of fundamental principles and introduce you to more advanced concepts.
 You'll experience a large team software engineering multimedia project, as well as managing a substantial individual project, allowing you to develop the knowledge and skills required to become a leader in the industry.
 With an increased choice of advanced option modules, you'll have the opportunity to work with our latest innovative technology and engage with world-class researchers from the AudioLab.

 This course is fully accredited by the IET and counts towards the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.

-York was the only place I found offered the perfect mix between an Electronic Engineering course and the specialisation of Music Technology SystemsCrispin, BEng Electronic Engineering with Music Technology Systems
+York was the only place I found that offered the perfect mix between an Electronic Engineering course and the specialisation of Music Technology SystemsCrispin, BEng Electronic Engineering with Music Technology Systems

 You may be able to change course, add a year in industry or change between MEng and BEng.
 Just ask us for more details.

-On the MEng you'll be able to chose from more advanced option modules in your final year, these are geared to meet the rigorous needs of the electronics industry.
+On the Meng you'll be able to chose from more advanced option modules in your final year, these are geared to meet the rigorous needs of the electronics industry.
 You'll also complete a large team software engineering project where you’ll work with other students as part of a small ‘company’ to produce a major software application for desktop or Android.
 You’ll take on a major role in this, use professional software tools and present your work to ‘sell’ your product.
 Through this project you'll gain essential project management, communication and leadership skills.

 You'll study the principles and practicalities of electronic engineering, as well as honing essential skills in mathematics and computer programming.
 As you progress, you'll cover topics such as acoustics, electronic hardware design, software programming, signal processing and analysis, microprocessor interfacing, engineering construction and design, feedback and computer control.
 Alongside electronic engineering, you will study specialist music technology modules from your very first week in areas such as audio programming, recording studio techniques and acoustics.